Before introducing the oldest baths in Iran, let's review some interesting information about the history of the bath house.

 The decoration and layout of Ali Gholi Agha historical bath is in the style of Isfahan architecture in the late Safavid era and its building consists of two sets of large and small baths.
 As mentioned, the eye-catching decorations of this bath are reminiscent of different periods, for example, during the Qajar period, paintings were added to this building.
 In general, in addition to the Anthropological Museum, this bath can also be considered an architectural museum.
 This bath along with the mosque, bazaar, Chahar Souk and caravanserai are parts of the historical complex of Ali Gholi Agha.

-Finn Bath is located in Kashan Finn Garden.
-This old bath is famous for the assassination of Mirza Taghikhan Amir Kabir, Prime Minister of Nasser al-Din Shah Qajar on January 10, 1852 .There are two baths in the southern part of the Finn Garden, known as the Small and Large Baths.
-The small bath dates back to Safavid period and was built at the same time with original building of the Finn Garden.
+This old bath is famous for the assassination of Mirza Taghikhan Amir Kabir, Prime Minister of Nasser al-Din Shah Qajar on January 10, 1852.There are two baths in the southern part of the Fin Garden, known as the Small and Large Baths.
+The small bath dates back to Safavid period and was built at the same time with original building of the Fin Garden.
 The large Bath was built during the Qajar period during the reign of Fath Ali Shah.
 The large bath is for the rulers and the small bath is used by servants.